 Although many bark beetle species exist in B.C., only four pose significant management concerns.
 Read more about the beetles and the management regimes designed for them:

-- Western balsam bark beetles — attack mature true firs, particularly subalpine fir, throughout the host's range.
-This beetle differs from the other major bark beetle species by its damage being more chronic.
+Western balsam bark beetles attack mature true firs, particularly subalpine fir, throughout the host's range.

 For help identifying bark beetle damage or other forest health damage, refer to the Field Guide to Forest Damage in B.C.
 (PDF, 6.5MB).

-For guidance and strategies for controlling mountain pine beetles, spruce beetles and Douglas-fir beetles major bark beetle species, refer to the Bark beetle management guidebook (PDF).
+For guidance and strategies for controlling mountain pine beetles, spruce beetles and Douglas-fir beetles major bark beetle species, refer to the Bark beetle management guidebook (PDF, 987KB).